Vokoloven/picsio-test-app/README.md

 ## Contacts

-Thanks for viewing in any dobt, don't hasistate to contact me.
+Thanks for viewing, in any dobt don't hasistate to contact me.

 You can find **[Contacts](https://github.com/Vokoloven)** in my profile on **`GitHub`**